emmettforrestel/tutorials/README.md

 # Tutorials
+Emmett Forrestel
+Not perfectly sure of my project yet.

 A set of tutorials written to introduce students the topics of computing and analysis for high energy physics and FCC-ee software.
 The tutorials are of general interest, but specific examples and commands rely on MIT resources.